PxTools/PxApiSpecs/specs.md

 **url:** `http://my-site.com/api/v2/navigation`

-Returns the database root node.
+Returns the database root folder.

 **url:** `http://my-site.com/api/v2/navigation/{id}`

-Returns the database node *id*.
+Returns the database folder identified by *id*.

 **HTTP method:** GET

-**Response**
+**Response example**

-The following response example returns the folder BE0101 which contains the subfolder BE0101A and the table BefolkningNy.
+The following example shows the response of the API request `http://my-site.com/api/v2/navigation/BE0101`.
+Metadata about the folder BE0101 is returned together with the folder contents of the BE0101 folder, which is a subfolder BE0101A and the statistical table BefolkningNy.
 ```json
 {
   "id": "BE0101",